 Field-hunting tip

-Look in metamorphic rocks rich in aluminum and phosphorus country — that is the host setting where trolleite typically forms.
+Look in metamorphic rocks rich in aluminum and phosphorus country, the host setting where trolleite typically forms.
 If you start seeing augelite, attakolite, lazulite in float, you are in the right ground.
 Field specimens usually show a massive, granular, rarely as small pseudo-hexagonal crystals habit, so train your eye for that shape before scanning the outcrop.